Over the years, I have met only a handful of guitarists who pay real attention to their guitar picks.

-At this point, I suspect that you might be feeling somewhat overwhelmed.
-And I am not surprised.
+At this point, I suspect that you might be feeling somewhat overwhelmed, and I am not surprised.
 After all, who would have thought that so much could go into a little piece of plastic?

 Don’t worry though, you don’t need to know the minutiae of all of the different types of guitar pick out there to find a pick that will work for you.

-If you simplify all of the information above, then you will see that all of the characteristics that make a guitar pick good for rhythm playing, make the same pick unsuitable for lead guitar playing.
-And vice versa.
+If you simplify all of the information above, then you will see that all of the characteristics that make a guitar pick good for rhythm playing, make the same pick unsuitable for lead guitar playing, and vice versa.